MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications.md

     These files are further explained in the [Generated MobileFirst Native SDK artifacts](#generated-mobilefirst-native-sdk-artifacts) section below.

-    > <b>Tip:</b> Learn more about the various CLI commands in the [Using CLI to manage MobileFirst artifacts](../../client-side-development/using-cli-to-manage-mobilefirst-artifacts/) tutorial.
+    > <b>Tip:</b> Learn more about the various CLI commands in the [Using MobileFirst developer CLI to manage MobileFirst artifacts](../../client-side-development/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts/) tutorial.

 5. The MobileFirst Native SDK is provided via CocoaPods.
 If [CocoaPods](http://guides.cocoapods.org) is not installed in your development environment, install it as follows:
     - Open a **Command-line** window and navigate to the root of the Xcode project